preiter93/wireman/README.md

 ### Download Binary

-Alternatively, you can download the latest binary from the [releases page](https://github.com/preiter93/wireman/releases).
+Alternatively, you can download the latest wireman binary from the [releases page](https://github.com/preiter93/wireman/releases).

 ### Install manually